Geromics/covcheck/README.md

-Note, project dependncies are **not** managed by a high level tool such as flit, poetry, or Pipenv.
+Note, project dependncies are **not** managed by a high level tool such as flit, poetry or Pipenv.